 Join us for the Mass Online

 The best way to receive Jesus is through reception of the Holy Eucharist during Mass.
 As current circumstances make this difficult, the prayer Act of Spiritual Communion is being offered during Mass as well.
-If you cannot attend Mass in person, we invite you to download the Act of Spiritual Communion and pray with us during our Live Stream of the Mass.
+If you cannot attend Mass in person, we invite you to download the Mass prayers and responses, the readings and the Act of Spiritual Communion and pray with us during our Live Stream of the Mass.
 Blessed Sacrament streams our regular Mass schedule right here on BSCAZ.org.
 Visit our homepage Saturday @ 4.00p and Sundays @ 7.00a, 8.30a, 10.30a and 5.00p during those times to watch.
 Mass may also be viewed during those times on our Facebook page, Facebook.com/BSScottsdale.

 Stay Connected with Blessed Sacrament